k3s-io/k3s/docs/install/ha_embedded.md

----
-title: "High Availability with Embedded DB"
+# High Availability with Embedded DB
-weight: 40
----

 >**Notice:**
 K3s has added full support for embedded etcd as of release v1.19.5+k3s1.
 Versions v1.19.1 thru v1.19.4 provide only experimental support for embedded etcd.